nmlgc/ReC98/CONTRIBUTING.md

 recommended foundation for nontrivial mods that don't care about being byte-for-byte comparable to ZUN's original binary.

+#### `ZUN landmine`

+Code that is technically wrong, but does *not* have [observable] effects within the following assumptions:

+* ZUN's original build of the decompiled game is correctly installed and accessible, together with all its original data files.
+* No files of this installation were modified.
+* All files can be read as intended without I/O errors.
+* The game runs on a clean PC-98 DOS system that matches the official minimum system requirements, with enough free memory.
+* The only active TSRs are the game's intended sound driver, an [expanded memory][5] manager, and the resident part of `COMMAND.COM`.
+* All system-level interfaces (interrupt APIs, I/O ports, and special memory segments) behave as typically expected.

+The effects might never be triggered by the original data, or they might be mitigated by other parts of the original binary, including Turbo C++ 4.0J code generation details.

+Examples:

+* Out-of-bounds memory accesses with no consequences
+* Every [bug] in unused code
+* Missing error handling for file I/O

+Landmines are likely to cause issues as soon as the game is modded or compiled with a different compiler, which breaks the above assumptions.
+Therefore, it should be fixed on every branch that breaks the code or data layout of the game.
+Most notably, they are removed from the `debloated` and `anniversary` branches.

 #### `ZUN bug`

 Logic errors or incorrect programming language / interface / system use with